emmajanedrews/base-template/_drafts/should-you-stay-or-should-you-move-now.md

 {% include youtube.html %}

-The spring selling season is here, so it’s time to decide—will you stay in your current home, or will you sell it and move?
+<center>The spring selling season is here, so it’s time to decide—will you stay in your current home, or will you sell it and move?</center>

 Should you stay or should you move now?&nbsp;